Siavash01/sshmagic/README.md

 ## Getting Started

-A ssh useragent to create an ssh tunnel between client and given server To use this application you first need to install following packages: sshuttle sshpass
+To user this, you need to install: sshuttle, sshpass after installing the dependencies run below command and put the result in /etc/sudoers.d/sshuttle_auto

+command:
+  sshuttle --sudoers-no-modify